dnmfarrell/berrybrew/doc/Unit Testing.md

     dev\build_testing.bat

 The test binary now resides at `testing\berrybrew.exe`.

+## Testing the UI

+Run the `dev\build_staging.bat` script, then execute `staging\berrybrew-ui.exe`.

+The UI will be executed from a CLI window.
+Play around with all the features in the UI to ensure they work properly.
+If there are any errors or issues, they will be displayed in the CLI.

 ## Environment Variables

 As the software becomes more complex and dynamic, sometimes we have to